Sushi vs. sashimi | the differences in health, cost, dining & culture

-For those who are unfamiliar with Japanese food they often confuse sushi and sashimi for each other and even go as far as using them interchangeably.
-But, it only takes a little familiarization with Japanese food and tradition to understand that the 2 dishes are distinct from one another.
+For those who are unfamiliar with Japanese food, they often confuse sushi and sashimi for each other and even go as far as to use them interchangeably.
+But it only takes a little familiarization with Japanese food and tradition to understand that the 2 dishes are distinct from one another.

-By contrast, sashimi is a standalone dish and does not require any side dishes.
+By contrast, sashimi is a standalone dish and doesn’t require any side dishes.

-Another difference that can be observed between them is that while sushi requires having rice that has been dressed in vinegar, sashimi is always served without rice.
-It’s simply just thin slices of raw fish like tuna, salmon, or any other seafood.
+Another difference is that while sushi requires having rice that’s been dressed in vinegar, sashimi is always served without rice.
+It’s simply just thin slices of fish like tuna, salmon, or any other seafood.